tarikgad/TG-FEND-01-Blog/README.md

-This is for Front End Nano Degree program within Million Arab Programmers program It's the first project of Personal Blog
+This is for Front End Nano Degree program within Million Arab Programmers program.

+It's the first project of Personal Blog.

-index.html is the main page
+index.html is the main page.